agtzdimi/vanilla-js/README.md

 -   To ensure that a user will be served the same page even after refreshing the page:

     -   A cookie was created to hold the value of the served page.
 The cookie does not have an expiration date.
     -   The **Caveat** here is that if the user clears the cookies he will be treated as a new one.
-The only way I can think of to avoid it is a login process :disappointed:
+The only way I can think of to avoid it is a login process, that we decided not to have with a database and so on

 -   For debugging / development purposes we have created an `/admin` endpoint so that an admin user can access whatever page he wants without the 50% split rule.
 In order to do it: